Washing and cleaning Neoprene lunch bags is not that different from other Neoprene products (such as Neoprene wine or bottle bags).

 Can Neoprene be patched?
 Holes in Neoprene can be fixed with special iron on patches.
 One brand is Tenacious Tape™ Iron-On Neoprene Patch from Gear Aid.

-Dealing with moldy Neoprene
+Dealing with moldy sandwich bags

 At some point, you may have spilled or left food in your lunch bag, which manifested into mold spots.
 So what does this mean to your safety and how to clean the damage?
 First of all, let’s understand the difference between mold and mildew.
 According to the Environmental Protection Agency (EPA), mildew is a form of mold, thriving where moisture levels are high.
 Mold can cause serious health problems and is definitely worse than mildew.